sriker99/Dev-Connect-Collaborative-Coding-Community/README.md

 - Problem Solved: Data Access Object for server-database abstraction, ii.
 Utilized Redux-Thunk middleware for encapsulating API calls between components and services in the application.
 - Location in code where pattern is used: DAO folder in server folders, thunks in client/src/

+4) - Design Pattern Name: Provider design pattern

+- Problem Solved: We have used provider design pattern to provide user login details to all the components by using useContext hook provider.
+This helps in maintaining user details across all components.
+- Location in code where pattern is used: DAO folder in server folders, thunks in client/src/hooks/useAuthContext.js